mauvehed/yourip.app/docs/DEVELOPERS.md

 3. **Merge Job**

 - Runs only on tag pushes
-- Automatically merges `develop` into `main`
+- Creates a pull request from `develop` to `main`
-- Ensures production branch is up to date
+- Ensures proper code review and testing before merging to production

 ## Docker Development